Monday, February 8, 2010

 One of them, Kreon Talios, says that he saw a dark mysterious cloud from which emanated a bright light.
 From within this light there developed a beautiful building which was a church.
 Emerging from the church was a beautiful girl who beckoned to the officers with her right hand to be calm.
 Miraculously the storm subsided.
 By day-break, the boat had drifted near the "Tomb of Saint Markella."

 At this time, a patrol of Volissians, headed by Alexander Zorbas, were in the area.
 Among these men were two brothers, named Karagiosis, who strangely enough had served under Kreon Talios on the Albanian front.
 These men helped the officers bring the boat to the cove of Saint Markella.
 The monk Arsenias, the church’s caretaker, hid the officers, since the Germans had a garrison in Volissos.
-In three days the boat was repaired and the officers again set sail for Asia Minor where there were ruins of a church next to a wild olive tree.
-The church was named Saint Markella, the same as the church in Volissos which is next to a huge tree.
+In three days the boat was repaired and the officers again set sail for Asia Minor where there were ruins of a church next to a huge wild olive tree.
+The church was named Saint Markella, the same as the church in Volissos which served as a lighthouse for them along with the saint who lead them to safety.